dun933/lightly-ocr/README.md

 lightly's backend - receipt to text :chart_with_downwards_trend:

-OCR tasks can be found in `/ocr`, network-related can be found in `/ingress`
+OCR can be found in `/ocr`, database/network controller can be found in `/ingress`

 ## table of content.
 * [credits.](#credits)